luster-io/impulse-docs/overview.md

 --------

   * Impulse is small, weighing in at about 9k minified and gziped.
-  * Impulse has no large dependencies, it doesn't require jquery, but it knows how to work with jquery.
+  * Impulse has no large dependencies.
+It doesn't require jquery, but it knows how to work with jquery.

 How is this different from jquery animate, velocity.js, etc?